ProjitB/projitb.github.io/containers/containers.md

 > cat hello.tar | sudo docker import - hello    # sudo may or may not be required depending on how you installed docker
 ```

 Only issue with this, as we saw with our original chrooted instances, is what do we run inside it?
 Let's bundle this with `bash` perhaps?
 Add in `ls` as well maybe.
 You know what?
 There's an easy way to get this stuff inside it.
 Add mounts (kind of like what we did before).
 We'll mount bin, lib, and lib64 (dependencies for some of the executables essentially).
-This is a temporary hack...we'll make our container end-to-end in a bit.
+This is a temporary hack... we'll make our container end-to-end in a bit.

 ```
 > # Change the next command with the apprpriate hash from (sudo?) docker images